palantir/conjure/docs/getting_started.md

 # Getting started

-_This guide explains how to add a Conjure-defined API to an existing gradle project.
+_This guide presents a minimal example of how to add a Conjure-defined API to an existing Gradle project.
 It is recommended to define your API in the same git repo that you implement your server._

 ## 1. Add the `com.palantir.conjure` gradle plugin